 Step 1: Get a domain name and rent some server space

-To move your blog from WordPress.com to your own domain, you first need to have a web domain and some server space where you’ll host that blog.
+To move your blog from WordPress.com to your own domain, you first need to have a web domain name and some server space where you’ll host that blog.

 Though you may buy web domains at reasonable prices from site like GoDaddy or Network Solutions, I recommend Google Apps that costs $10 per year per domain.
 In return, you get all the Google goodies (like Google Docs, Gmail, etc.) but the best part of the deal is that your registration details will stay private – people won’t be able to see your address or phone number from the whois record of your domain.

 Web hosting services that you may want to consider for hosting your WordPress blog include Dreamhost, Rackspace, Media Temple, Blue Host and KnowHost.
-Digital Inspiration is hosted on Dreamhost.com PS and am fairly satisfied.

 Step 2: Transfer posts from WordPress.com to WordPress.org